nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Use cases

-**Use case: Add a new team member**
+**Use case: Add a new person**

 **MSS**

-1. User requests to add a new member
+1. User requests to add a person
 2. HackAssist shows a list of fields to input (Name,Phone Number, Email, Address, Tags)
 3. User inputs fields
-4. HackAssist shows list of all members, including new member
+4. HackAssist shows list of people, including new person

 Use case ends.